KnolleLab/Predicitve-Language-Task-English/README.md

-# Predictive Language Task
+# Predictive Language Task - English Version

 ## About

-This project uses [jsPsych](https://www.jspsych.org/) for browser-based behavioral experiments and is packaged for JATOS via `jspsych-builder`.
+This project implements an English-language version of the [original German predictive language task](https://github.com/doorapr/IDP.git) investigating how semantic context influences the perception of degraded speech.
+The task is implemented in [jsPsych](https://www.jspsych.org/) for browser-based behavioral experiments and is packaged for JATOS via `jspsych-builder`.
+Data analysis and computational modelling are performed in [R](https://www.r-project.org).

+# Experiment setup and deployment
 ## Quick start (non-technical)

 If you just want to run and deploy the experiment: